HassanTariq67/Python-backdoor/README.md

 # Python-backdoor
-This is a revrse shell writtem in pythn which can comunicate with other computers and can perform particulr tasks as provided by reverse shell.
+This is a reverse shell writtem in pythn which can comunicate with other computers and can perform particulr tasks as provided by reverse shell.